agraef/midizap/README.md

 -P[*prio*]
 :   Run with the given real-time priority (default: 90).
 See Section *Jack-Related Options*.

--r *rcfile*
+[-r] *rcfile*
 :   Set the configuration file name.
+The `-r` is optional, but still supported for backward compatibility.
 Default: taken from the MIDIZAP_CONFIG_FILE environment variable if it exists, or ~/.midizaprc if it exists, /etc/midizaprc otherwise.
 See Section *Configuration File*.

 -s[*n*]
 :   Pass through system messages from MIDI input to output; *n* optionally specifies the port (0 = none, 1 = first, 2 = second port only), default is pass-through on both ports (if available).
 This overrides the corresponding directive in the configuration file.
 See Section *Jack-Related Options*.